The Investment Treaty Arbitration Review: The Determination of Financial Interests in Investment Arbitration

 5 For example, we refer to a one-week EURIBOR or a three-month EURIBOR.

 7 M Meerapfel Söhne AG v.
-Central African Republic, footnote 4 herein, § 406.
+Central African Republic (see footnote 4), § 406.

 8 Crystallex International Corporation v.
-Bolivarian Republic of Venezuela, footnote 3, § 934.
+Bolivarian Republic of Venezuela (see footnote 4), § 934.

 9 Patrick Mitchell v.
-Democratic Republic of Congo, footnote 4 herein, § 94.
+Democratic Republic of Congo (see footnote 4), § 94.
 This decision was subsequently invalidated on 1 November 2006 by the ad hoc committee on procedural grounds.

 10 Veteran Petroleum Limited (Cyprus) v.
 The Russian Federation, UNCITRAL, PCA Case No. AA 228, Award, 18 July 2014, § 1646 and 1679.

 12 Crystallex International Corporation v.
-Bolivarian Republic of Venezuela, footnote 4 herein, § 933.
+Bolivarian Republic of Venezuela (see footnote 4), § 933.

-14 In this context, see Irmgard Marboe, Calculation of Compensation and Damages in International Investment Law (2009).
+14 In this context, see I Marboe, Calculation of Compensation and Damages in International Investment Law, 2009.

 16 Compañia del Desarrollo de Santa Elena S.A. v.
 Republic of Costa Rica, ICSID Case No. ARB/96/1, Award, 17 February 2000.